ianrelecker/dioxideai/README.md

 2. Compose a prompt (drag files into the composer or use **Attach file**) and press **Send**.
 3. The main process always gathers fresh web snippets for the prompt, streams the response from Ollama, and updates the Thoughts panel as context arrives.
 4. Use the **Stop** button to cancel long generations, open Thoughts to inspect retrieved snippets, reasoning, and timing, and toggle **Hide Chats** when you need a distraction-free workspace.
 5. Switch endpoints or refresh the model list from Settings without restarting.
+Press **Cmd/Ctrl + N** anywhere to create a new chat instantly.

 Chats auto-save and reload on launch.
 Attachment limits are enforced (4 files, 512 KB each, 1 MB total).